-Club fonts are distributed under my standard Mini license, which permits use of the font on up to 3 desktop workstations, websites with up to 15,000 monthly web visitors, and 1 e-book/app.
-Unlike other subscription services, this perpetual license allows you to keep using the fonts long after your club subscription ends.
+Club fonts are distributed under my standard Mini license, which permits you use of the font in perpetuity on up to 3 desktop workstations, websites with up to 15,000 monthly web visitors, and 1 e-book/app.

-I hear you on this, which is why I made Font of the Month Club different than most subscriptions in two crucial ways:
+Yeah, I hear you on this.
+This is why I made Font of the Month Club different than most subscriptions in two crucial ways:

 - Recurring payments are 100% optional: you can order a yearlong subscription as a one-time purchase, and then re-up as often as you’d like.

 - The fonts you get won’t disappear; every font I send comes with a perpetual license, so you can keep on using them long after your subscription ends.

 This is for you to determine.
 I truly believe that the $6/month full membership is a good deal and a fair price.
 But I also realize that capitalism is far from fair, and that not everyone has the resources to make the club a part of their monthly expenses, especially in a time of economic instability.
 I want this club to be inclusive of all font lovers; if you honestly cannot afford the full price, the discounted membership is for you.

 I don’t have a credit card handy.
 Can I pay a different way?

 This project was inspired by The Pyte Foundry and Photo-Lettering; you should check them out!
 I have also learned from Florian Hardwig that Georg Salden did something like this starting in 1972…wow!
 More recently, I also learned that Chank Diesel had a program of the same name that ran in the early 2000s.
 And most recently, Future Fonts launched with a bunch of in-progress display designs from talented designers.